okeeffed/cheat-sheets/Drupal/Drupal-8.md

 ### Core Modules

 Two types: `core` and `contributed`.
 Contributed is given back from the community.
 It's not maintained by the community.

+Under the `manage > extend` tab, you can managed the modules.